 These modules must be taken in sequence following the guidelines listed below.

-Module 8 is a review of all the material taught in Modules 1-6, with an emphasis on deepening students’ understanding of how to use procedures in a clinical setting, marketing and business practices.
-Module 8 includes four new procedures, Ossie’s Handy Hints, additional strapping techniques, and a discussion of practitioners’ clinical cases.
+Module 8 is a review of all the material taught in Modules 1-6, with an emphasis on deepening students’ understanding of how to use procedures in a clinical setting, marketing, and business practices.
+Module 8 includes four new procedures, Ossie’s Handy Hints, and a discussion of practitioners’ clinical cases.

 Completion of Module 7 at least three months earlier